BitcoinDesign/Guide/guide/private-key-management/external-signer.md

 - When target audience is likely to be very knowledgeable or motivated to learn good manual backup schemes

 #### When not to use
-- When most users are new to bitcoin and unlikely to implement good backup schemes
+- When most users are new to Bitcoin and unlikely to implement good backup schemes
 - When transactions are likely to be frequent and low value

 #### Variations